percona/everest-doc/docs/secure/user-auth.md

 To access Percona Everest:

-1. Copy the unique password that is displayed on the terminal while [installing Percona Everest](../install/installEverest.md).
+1. Copy the authorization token that is displayed on the terminal while [installing Percona Everest](../install/installEverest.md).

     ![!image](../images/everest_user-auth-token.png)

 2. Log in to the Everest UI.

-3. Enter the password that you copied in step 1.
+3. Enter the token that you copied in step 1.

 4. Click **Log in**.

 ## Reset password

-If you forget to copy the password while installing Everest or misplace it, a solution is available to reset the password and receive a new one.
+If you forget to copy the authorization toke while installing Everest or misplace it, a solution is available to reset the token and receive a new one.

-You can reset the password  by executing the following command:
+You can reset the authorization toke by executing the following command:

 ```sh
 go run cmd/everest/main.go password reset